eddie-hernandez/recd-recs-tracker-server/readme.md

 # noted

-Welcome to noted – an app that allows a user to create an account, login, and build and track their own recommended record collection.
+From the folks that brought you "simon (ambient edition)" (lol) comes noted – an app that allows a user to create an account, login, and build and track their own recommended record collection.

 This collection is designed to log any albums the user has intended to listen to.
 Once the user has given a listen through, they are encouraged to write a "liner note" – a review of the album comprised of a rating (1-10), a "standout track", and additional personal thoughts.